Queen Elizabeth did not block law to hide wealth, palace says, after report suggests royal intervention

 The queen held shares in the company, according to the Guardian, which have since been dissolved.
 What happened to the alleged royal investments in the subsidiary remains unclear.

-The queen, who on Saturday entered her 70th year as reigning monarch, remains in isolation at Windsor Castle with 99-year-old husband Prince Philip, Duke of Edinburgh as the coronavirus pandemic continues to ravage Britain.
+The queen, who on Saturday entered her 70th year as reigning monarch, remains in isolation at Windsor Castle with 99-year-old husband Prince Philip, Duke of Edinburgh, as the coronavirus pandemic continues to ravage Britain.

-As Head of State, the Queen is expected to remain politically neutral at all times, a stance reiterated on the royal family’s official website.
+As head of state, the queen is expected to remain politically neutral at all times, a stance reiterated on the royal family’s official website.
 “Her Majesty does not intervene in any political or personal disputes,” the website reads.

 The entirety of the queen’s personal wealth remains unknown.
-She is thought to remain the most wealthy member of Britain’s royal family.
+She is thought to be the most wealthy member of Britain’s royal family.
 Last year’s Sunday Times Rich List estimated that the 94-year-old is worth some $480 million.

 Much of the queen’s income remains shrouded in secrecy, although some of her worth is believed to stem from trusts that make up the Royal Collection, including the Crown Jewels and the Tower of London, along with various properties.